Board of Directors

 Secretary

-Stefany worked for GVH throughout her college years, and graduated from Seattle University with double majors in International Studies and Spanish.
-She has now transitioned from her role as Program Assistant to a functioning board member!
-She has since taken on a new job outside of GVH, but is looking forward to continue to be involved in and contribute to the programs and activities that GVH promotes.
+Stefany connected with GVH while attending college at Seattle University.
+After graduating with majors in International Studies and Spanish, she worked as the Program Assistant until 2019.
+She has since taken on a job outside of GVH, but transitioned into the Secretary position to continue supporting the organization.
+She is honored and excited to be involved in and contribute to the programs and activities that GVH promotes.

 Sam McCracken